KWMSources/pedSyncer/README.md

 - ped meta & synced meta
 - random ped spawning

-# Disclaimer
+# Disclaimer - IMPORTANT!

 This experiment is free to use.
 If you find any possibilities for improvements, please tell me or contribute by pull requests.
-It would improve this experiment and give a better idea about how this can work - so it could also a better idea for the AltV-Devs themself.
+It would improve this experiment and give a better idea about how this can work - so it could also an idea for the AltV-Devs themself.
 If you find any issues please post them here.

-As mentioned, this is just an experiment.
-For now I give no guarantee that it works.
-I do not recommend to use it on live-projects, because it is not tested to a big amount of players.
+**As mentioned, this is just an experiment.
+For now I give no guarantee that it works.** I do not recommend to use it on live-projects, because it is not tested to a big amount of players.
 If you want to test it, do it and tell me your feedback.

 # Idea